What is the sustainability board?

 Our aim is that sustainability becomes embedded in everything that the university does.
 Our journey towards this goal is overseen by the Sustainability Board which is chaired by the Assistant Vice-Chancellor for Environment and Sustainability.
 It is comprised of senior academic and professional staff from across the University who lead delivery elements of the Sustainability Plan or who act as critical friends to enhance performance and ambition.

-A critical part of the membership is The Students’ Union at UWE who are represented on the Board by the President, the Vice President Education, and the elected Sustainability Officer supported by the Green Team co-ordinator, as well as the Community Manager.
+A critical part of the membership is The Students’ Union at UWE who are represented on the Board by the President, the Vice President Education, and the elected Sustainability Officer supported by the Student Sustainability Engagement Coordinator, as well as the Community Manager.

 Working in partnership